DO4TECH/01-Learn-Rust/README.md

 ├── projects
 ```

-- The file *docker-compose.yaml* is a docker compose file that defines how to build and run the image.
+- The file *docker-compose.yaml* is a docker-compose file that defines how to build and run the image.
 - The directory *docker-image* contains the Dockerfile.
-- The directory projects is an empty repository.
+- The directory *projects* is an empty repository.

-I also need to precise that I use docker version 19.03.8 and docker-compose version 1.27.4.
+Note that I use docker version 19.03.8 and docker-compose version 1.27.4, depending on the versions you use, some adjustments could be required.

-Knowing that this is how my *docker-compose.yaml* looks like:
+Knowing that, this is how my *docker-compose.yaml* looks like:

 ```yml
 version: "3.8"